Flying Gecko Care Sheet

 Layering clean, chemical-free leaf litter on top of the substrate can also help with humidity.

-Substrate should be at least 2” deep and completely replaced every 3-4 months.
-Remove poop and urates daily, along with contaminated substrate.
+We suggest substrate to be at least 2” deep and completely replaced every 3-4 months.
+Remove poop and urates daily, along with any contaminated substrate.

 How to decorate a flying gecko terrarium

-An empty terrarium makes for a bored gecko, reducing its quality of life.
+An empty terrarium makes for a bored gecko.
 Keep your pet entertained and engaged with its environment with the strategic use of décor items that encourage it to exercise natural behaviors!

 What to feed to a flying gecko

 Flying geckos are insectivores, which means that they need to eat a variety of live insects in order to get the right nutrition for their bodies.
-How often flying geckos need to eat depends on age: Juveniles should be fed daily, and adults should be fed every 3 days.
-Offer 4-6 bugs per gecko, no wider than the space between the gecko’s eyes.
+How often flying geckos need to eat depends on age: Juveniles should be fed daily, and adults should be fed every 2-3 days.
+We recommend offering about 5-8 bugs per gecko, give or take, depending on your gecko's individual body condition.

-Feeder insects for flying geckos: dubia roaches, discoid roaches, crickets, grasshoppers, wax moths, darkling beetles
+Feeder insects for flying geckos: dubia roaches, discoid roaches, crickets, grasshoppers, silkworms & moths, waxworms & moths, superworms, mealworms, black soldier fly larvae & flies, and hornworms.

-The key to balanced nutrition is variety, so make sure to offer a rotation of as many different foods as possible.
-Crested gecko diet can be offered as an occasional treat.
+The key to balanced nutrition is variety, so we recommend a rotation of as many different foods as possible.
+Crested gecko diet can also be offered as an occasional treat.

 Supplements